AstraZeneca/kallisto/paper.md

 ---
-title: 'kallisto: A command-line interface to simplify computational modelling and the generation of atomic features.'
+title: 'kallisto: A command-line interface to simplify computational modelling and the generation of atomic features'
 tags:
   - Python
   - Poetry